bserdar/oca-spec/RFCs/003-bserdar-schema-format/README.md

 For instance, this can be used to flag PII information based on BIT.

-An attribute can be a reference to another schema base:
+An attribute can be a reference to another schema.
+References are open-ended, and they can be a

+   * Reference using a DRI
+   * Reference using target object type
+   * Reference using a specific variant of a schema

 ```
 {